0xGotcha/merlin-equ8-reversal/README.md

 ## 1. Executive Summary

-This report provides a comprehensive analysis of the **Merlin-Equ8** sample.
+This report provides a comprehensive analysis of the **Merlin-Equ8** sample and is not FULLY completed.
 The analysis covers its identified functionalities, key indicators of compromise (IoCs), and technical insights into the software's behavior.
 The report focuses on the malware's capabilities related to anti-cheat mechanisms and system information gathering.

 ## 1. Bottom Line Up Front - Does a intrusive malware anticheat work?

 ![image](https://github.com/user-attachments/assets/8843058a-e246-4ce0-8596-906958486752)

 ## 2. Overview